DatDarkAlpaca/dat-engine/README.md

 # Dat Engine
 As the description clearly states, this is a toy engine that I work on in my free time.
-It is not a game engine substitute.
+It is not a commercial game engine substitute.

 # Getting Started